Shammas-satti-00/Super-Performer-2D-Unity-3d/README.md

 ## 🧾 License
 This project is distributed under no specific license (for educational use only).
-Feel free to fork, learn, and modify — credits appreciated!
+Feel free to fork, learn, and modify.

 ---